 25 years ago, a couple with a dream…

-From the broken glass, to demolished sites and exposed brick, Joy and Graeme Foristal took it upon themselves to transform factory-imagesthe factory, back to it’s former glory.
+From the broken glass, to demolished sites and exposed brick, Joy and Graeme Foristal took it upon themselves to transform the factory, back to it’s former glory.
 They both poured their entire lives into renovating the heritage-listed grounds of the Woodside factory.
 As renovations continued, the Melba’s name and Heritage Park community continued to develop and expand.
 More and more people were interested in watching the factory take shape, with tourism students, local families and individuals from around the state chipping away and helping.
 The fascination of the public is an integral part of our history; as the network grew so did the opportunities available for Joy and Graeme.
 It was always a work in progress, but Melba’s flourished even as restorations continued.

 Let the tours begin

 It was in April of 1991, that Melba’s welcomed it’s first tour.
-The factory was still undergoing restorations, and the concrete ramp that led to the entrance was yet to be complete, but eager first-tourvisitors weren’t going to let a little inconvenience stop them.
+The factory was still undergoing restorations, and the concrete ramp that led to the entrance was yet to be complete, but eager visitors weren’t going to let a little inconvenience stop them.
 It was in mid-April that we introduced the public to our techniques in chocolate making using the 1940s era equipment, which our team are still using in 2016.
 To this day we are still welcoming bus groups and tours to our factory, with hundreds and thousands of tourists visiting us as they journey through the Adelaide Hills on self-guided or tour adventures.
 But with every group that comes through our door, our team are eager to share their knowledge and expertise on the age old equipment they’re utilising.

 Tours in all shapes and sizes!

 We haven’t always had conventional tours either.
 Melba’s has been graced with the presence of choirs and orchestras, filling the early 20th century residence.
-The moments captured in some lady-and-busof our archives are unbelievable with many fans across social media surprised that such guests appeared in our factory.
+The moments captured in some of our archives are unbelievable with many fans across social media surprised that such guests appeared in our factory.
 Besides these extraordinary snapshots, we’re always welcoming individuals from around the world, families, tour groups and schools.
 From the pitter-patter of little feet wandering the aisles, to the walkers that guide the elderly as they rediscover some timeless chocolate and confectionery; the crowds are always different and unique.
 These moments were captured and shared on Facebook and received an enormous response, with many surprised at the guests we’ve had.
 From the music of the choir and orchestra bellowing through the factory, to the rowdy seniors groups leaving our factory, each group brought with them laughter, charisma and anticipation.

 Factory becomes a Tourism Destination